 The description of Ganga is done with reverence and respect in almost all the scriptures.
 The glory of the Ganga is described in Rigveda, Vedic literature, and Puranas.

 The most description of the glory of Ganga is found in the Puranas.

 इमं मे गंगे यमुने सरस्वती शतुद्रि स्तोमं सचता परूष्णया।

 असिकन्या मरूद्धे वितस्तयार्जीकीये श्रृणुहृया सुषोमया।।

-In all Puranas like Vishnu Purana, Vayu Purana, Shiva Purana, Brahma Purana, Matsya Purana, Narada Purana, Markandeya Purana, Skanda Purana, Agni Purana, Vamana Purana etc. you can find detailed description of Maa Ganga.
+In all Puranas like Vishnu Purana, Vayu Purana, Shiva Purana, Brahma Purana, Matsya Purana, Narada Purana, Markandeya Purana, Skanda Purana, Agni Purana, Vamana Purana, etc. you can find a detailed description of Maa Ganga.

 After the Destructive earthquake of 1803, the Gangotri temple was rebuilt in 1807 by the Gorkha Raja Amar Singh Thapa.

 Amar Singh Thapa appointed the Priests of Mukhwa to worship the Gangotri temple and donated the forest from Mukhwa to Gangotri to the temple.